 You can sign up for a class via the schedule on our homepage!
-You can reserve your mat weeks in advance - just remember to cancel your reservation if you know you will not be able to attend the class, otherwise you are holding a spot and other people do not get a chance to join.
+You can reserve your mat weeks in advance - just remember to cancel your reservation if you know you will not be able to attend.
 To join a class you have to register on EVERSPORTS and to reserve a mat you simply click book now!
-When you click to book you will be redirected to pay, please do so as we do not accept cash payments at the studio.
+When you click to book you will be redirected to pay, please do so as we do not accept payments at the studio.
 Please make sure to reserve your spot beforehand.
 We wish to create a stress free space with enough time to settle in and to get to know each other, that's why we insist on online bookings and payments only, thank you!

 ASHTANGA MYSORE | all levels

 Best described as a self practice in a group setting, Mysore style is the traditional way that the Ashtanga system of yoga is learned.
 Students come to class and practice the Ashtanga series at their own pace, level and capacity with the individual support from teachers and the energy of a group practice.
 This self practice method allows the student to work at their own pace while still receiving individual adjustments and personal attention from the teacher.
 The instructor teaches the postures to each student, making unique recommendations based on individual needs.
 Postures are given one by one, time is taken to master each posture before progressing to the next.
 Mysore classes help students to develop a consistent self practice.
 This class is open to everyone and is appropriate for both beginner and advanced students.

 ASHTANGA FULL PRIMARY 90 min + | experienced

 A full primary series led class includes Sanskrit vinyasa count and naming of asanas.
 You are expected to know the series before attending the class.
 You will learn the sequence in the correct order with the correct vinyasa.